A Closer Look · Telephony

 Phone Call Tones cover, call-progress tone sound library covering 193 countries by SHAPINGWAVES

 A phone tone is a tiny piece of cultural shorthand.
-The dial tone in a French apartment building is at 440 Hz, while in Berlin it is at 425 Hz, and in Manhattan it is a chord of 350 and 440 Hz.
-The differences are subtle in isolation and instantly recognisable in context: a viewer in Tokyo will know within half a second that the phone they are hearing on screen is not from their country, even if they could not tell you why.
-Getting these tones right is the kind of detail that nobody compliments and everybody notices when it is wrong.
-The library documented here is an attempt to make that easy: 1,537 files covering 46 different call-progress tones across 193 countries, organised so that the correct tone for any given scene is one search away.
+The dial tone in a French apartment building does not sound the same as the one in a Berlin office or a Manhattan kitchen, and audiences in each of those places know within half a second whether the phone they are hearing on screen belongs to their country or not.
+The differences are subtle in isolation and instantly recognisable in context.
+Getting them right is the kind of detail that nobody compliments and everybody notices when it is wrong.
+The library documented here is an attempt to make that easy: 1,537 authentic call-progress tones covering 46 different tone types across 193 countries, organised so that the correct tone for any given scene is one search away.

-Each tone is built to its national standard rather than approximated.
-Where a country uses 425 Hz with a 1.0 s on / 4.0 s off cadence for the ringing tone, the file in the library does the same.
-Where a country uses two frequencies and a different cadence, that is what is included.
+Each tone is built to its national standard rather than approximated by ear, and the collection is structured by country and by tone type so that a sound editor can find the right file in seconds rather than searching through generic "phone busy" libraries that are technically wrong for half the world.
 The collection ships as 48 kHz / 24 bit WAV files with full UCS 8.2.1 metadata, sold under the SHAPINGWAVES License Agreement for use in film, television, games, radio drama and any other production where authenticity matters.

 The tone types covered